Starting or improving an information security program

 Step 1.
 The cyber security program description document

-You will need a Program Description Document.
-As the cyber security program (or just program) matures, the Program Description Document may become a document set, but having one large document is also a fine implementation.
+You will need a Program Description.
+As an information security program (program) matures, the Program Description may become a document set, but having one large document is also a fine implementation.
+A template for the Program Description can be used.

-Governance, documentation, and a cyber security policy are important parts.
+Governance, documentation, and an information security policy are important parts.
 It shouldn’t be complex, but it does need to be written down.

-As you update the Program Description Document, mark sections you don’t use as Not Applicable (for now) rather than deleting the section.
-Better to explicitly let readers know the section currently has no governance defined.
+As you update the Program Description, mark sections you don’t use as Not Applicable (for now) rather than deleting the section.
+Better to explicitly let readers know the section currently has nothing defined.

 No Program